kevintpeng/Learn-Something-Every-Day/UWaterloo/CS462-Formal-Languages-and-Parsing.md

     - proof using contradiction on minimality, using division-free subsequences
 - a **minimal element** has nothing less than or equal to it except itself
 - the set of minimal elements is finite (though hard to find in some cases, like powers of 2 in base 10)

+## 4 Context-free grammars
+- recall pushdown-automata. `∂(q,a,A)` is of the form `(p, 𝛾)` where A is the current top of stack, and `𝛾` is a string that replaces `A`.
+Input accepted if at final state or stack is empty, where stack starts with some unique Z0.